AdrKacz/super-duper-guacamole/README.md

 ERROR: [notifee] no background event handler has been set.
 Set a handler via the "onBackgroundEvent" method.

-TODO: Token ID are store and append each time, so many time the same one at each connection (may result in problem in memory in prod, for exemple, only with 2 devices, if they restart 10 times the app each, that will be 20 entries, but only 2 differents values) => see in `saveToken` function

 WARN: Something don't receive notification for no real reason (use case found below, but not reproductible)

 1. Open Snap, listen Audio, send notificaion with other device -> no notification